Codex Vaticanus B: History

 The history of this manuscript prior to 1596, the date where it appears in a Vatican Catalog where it was assigned the number 3773, is currently unknown.
 Its original catalog entry reads like this: "Religion of the Indians in drawings, images and hieroglyphs, on papers with boards.
 The paper has a width of 7 fingers and extends to 32 palms, with pictures in both sides.
 It has been folded as a screenfold and acquired the form of a book."
 It has been speculated that the book arrived to the Vatican alongside Codex Vaticanus 3738.

 The codex was perhaps first mentioned by Michele Mercatti in his work on the obelisks of Rome (1589), and a single page was published by Athanasius Kircher in his work Oedipus Aegyptiacus (1652).
 It was first noticed by Lino Fábrega, a Jesuit scholar who attempted the first interpretation of Codex Borgia.
-Alexander von Humboldt reproduced other pages, and the first complete edition was that of Lord Kinsborough.
+Alexander von Humboldt reproduced other pages, and the first complete edition was that of Lord Kingsborough.
 In 1896, Joseph Florimond, duke of Loubat prepared another facsimile, and years later financed a commentary by Eduard Seler, published in 1902 in London.
 A modern facsimile by Ferdinand Anders appeared in 1972, published by the Akademische Druck- u.
 Verlagsanstalt (ADEVA) in Graz.
 Another version of the ADEVA facsimile photographs, with a commentary in Spanish by Anders and Marteen Jansen, appeared in 1993, co-edited by ADEVA and the Mexican editorial Fondo de Cultura Económica.

 Contents

-Codex Vaticanus B can be divided in 31 sections, which contain a complex presentation of the tonalpohualli, the 260-day Mesoamerican divinatory calendar, the Tonalpohualli.
+Codex Vaticanus B can be divided in 31 sections, which contain a complex presentation of the 260-day Mesoamerican divinatory calendar, the Tonalpohualli.
 Contents are given as proposed by Elizabeth Hill Boone.